lkhollman/CppND-Capstone-Snake-Game/README.md

         find "-ISDL2 " at the end of the file and delete the trailing space.
 4. Run it: `./SnakeGame`.

-## Requirements.
-Specifications and Line numbers of each requirement implemented.
+## Requirement specifications and line numbers of each implemented.

 ##      Loops, Functions, I/O
 1. This project demonstrates an understanding of C++ functions and control structures.